 Universal Design & Affordable Housing: What is the Need?

 People with disabilities in Colorado Springs & El Paso County need more housing options that are both affordable and accessible.
 In 2014, we had a gap of over 24, 500 affordable units and that number has continued to grow.
 Further, people with disabilities in our region are more likely to be low-income or live in poverty, resulting in a disproportionate need for affordable housing options.
 Thus, affordability is the first barrier to accessibility for many people with disabilities; the second barrier is the architectural barriers to getting in and using the facilities.

 Even if affordable, most market rate housing lacks basic accessibility features.
 Subsidized housing developed through federal funding may have more options, but are only required to have 5% of their units (or at least one) that are accessible to those with mobility disabilities and 3% of their units (or at least one) that are accessible to those with audio or visual disabilities.
 A majority of these accessible units developed are age restricted, further limiting options for people with disabilities under 65.

-With around 60,000 citizens of El Paso County with a disability that might impact their housing needs, this translates to longer wait times for subsidized housing and longer searches in the private markets.
+According to the City of Colorado Springs, in the Affordable Housing Needs Assessment – Final Edition October 2014, there are around 60,000 citizens in El Paso County with a disability that might impact their housing needs.
+This translates to longer wait times for subsidized housing and longer searches in the private markets.
 In 2012, 10% of the population age 5 and older in El Paso County reported a disability.
 That’s children, working-age adults, and seniors- all looking for housing that is affordable and accessible and a community that is livable.
 For more information on affordable housing and housing as relates to people with disabilities, visit the links below.